symfony/symfony-docs/cookbook/controller/service.rst

     split into multiple controllers.

-    So, even if you don't specify your controllers as services, you'll likely see this done in some open-source Symfony2 bundles.
+    So, even if you don't specify your controllers as services, you'll likely see this done in some open-source Symfony bundles.
 It's also important to understand the pros and cons of both approaches.

 Defining the Controller as a Service